Snapchat/KeyDB-docs/docs/data-types.md

 With Sorted Sets you can:

-* Take a leader board in a massive online game, where every time a new score is submitted you update it using [ZADD](https://docs.keydb.dev/docs/commands#zadd).
-You can easily take the top users using [ZRANGE](https://docs.keydb.dev/docs/commands#zrange), you can also, given an user name, return its rank in the listing using [ZRANK](https://docs.keydb.dev/docs/commands#zrank).
+* Take a leaderboard in a massive online game, where every time a new score is submitted you update it using [ZADD](https://docs.keydb.dev/docs/commands#zadd).
+You can easily take the top users using [ZRANGE](https://docs.keydb.dev/docs/commands#zrange), you can also, given a user name, return its rank in the listing using [ZRANK](https://docs.keydb.dev/docs/commands#zrank).
 Using ZRANK and ZRANGE together you can show users with a score similar to a given user.
 All very *quickly*.